 3. Embrace Aromatherapy

 Certain scents may trigger your brain to relax your body and nervous system.
-Adding aromatherapy to your home sanctuary can help you unwind.
+Adding an aromatherapy diffuser to your home sanctuary can help you unwind.
 Scents like chamomile and lavender can create a calming atmosphere.
 The scents you find relaxing are often highly personal, so it makes sense to customize your fragrance to combine traditional aromatherapy options and your own favorites for a one-of-a-kind diffuser scent for your home sanctuary.

 4. Choose Soothing Sounds